Svanteberg/Virtual-EEG-electrodes/README.md

 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/eeg_rand_ord.png" width="65%">
 </p>

-A start position in the first EEG was randomly chosen.
+A start position in the first EEG was randomly chosen by first randomly choosing a numpy file and then a random start position within the file.
 This way of drawing examples resulted in 10 s intervals overlapping two 10 s numpy files.
 These two files were loaded and concatenated, the example could then be extracted.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/file_concat.png" width="35%">